GOODVOICE

 Studies have shown that students in private schools often perform better academically than their peers in public schools.
 This can be attributed to smaller class sizes, better resources, and a more supportive learning environment in private schools (UNESCO, 2018).

-However, it is essential to note that the academic performance gap between private and public schools is not solely due to the quality of education.
+However, it is essential to note that the academic performance gap between private and public schools is not solely due to differences in educational quality.
 Socio-economic factors also play a significant role, as students from wealthier families tend to have more support and resources to succeed academically (Tsatsaroni & Litinas, 1999).

 Educational Opportunities in Rural and Urban Greece